 Real estate investor Allan Glass, President and CEO of ASG Real Estate INC, enters through renovated entryways followed by Jasson Crockett, a Manager of Economic Policy representing City of LA Mayor Garcetti’s office.
 What has gathered some of the city’s top minds to the former home of wooden cabinets, sleepy art studios and vacated industrial parks is the opportunity to disrupt an industry on a global level.

 A partnership between LA Bioscience Hub and Hatchspaces LLC has forged HATCHlabs, the recently opened multi-tenant wet lab facility in El Sereno, the first of its kind in Los Angeles.
-Its wet labs will house research and testing with various types of chemicals and bioscience/lifescience work, in environments designed with the utmost care for to contain the work safely.
+Its wet labs will house research and chemical testing, in a state-of-the-art environment designed with the utmost care to contain the work safely.

 The Grand Opening of the facility this week has opened the door to Los Angeles to remain as an innovative contributor to the world’s Bioscience industry and work to “feed, fuel, and heal us all” according HATCH.
 Quite a lot of industry experts and supporters were there, including Dina Lozofsky of Biocom, and Evan Richardson of City Constructors (CCi) which did the construction.